juspay/hyperswitch-docs/explore-hyperswitch/payment-flows-and-management/quickstart/payment-links/configurations.md

 ```
 {% endcode %}

-#### Primary color
+### Primary color

-Primary color the payment link can be configured using `theme` field in the config.
-This is represented using a hex value.
+The primary color of the payment link UI can be set using the `theme` field in the configuration.
+This color is represented as a hex value.

-Example: #2167AE
+Example: **#2167AE**

 <figure><img src="../../../../.gitbook/assets/payment-links.png" alt=""><figcaption>Primary theme</figcaption></figure>

-#### Merchant logo
+### Merchant logo

-A custom logo can be used in the details section of the payment links.
-This is a URL.
+You can display a custom logo in the details section of the payment links by providing a URL.

 Example: https://hyperswitch.io/favicon.ico

 <figure><img src="../../../../.gitbook/assets/payment-links-details-section.png" alt=""><figcaption>Primary theme</figcaption></figure>

-#### Merchant name
+### Merchant name

-A custom display name that can be rendered in the details section of the payment links.
+Customize the display name shown in the details section of the payment links.

-Example: HyperSwitch Inc.
+Example: **HyperSwitch Inc.**

 <figure><img src="../../../../.gitbook/assets/payment-links-details-section.png" alt=""><figcaption>Custom seller name</figcaption></figure>

-#### Dynamic details
+### Dynamic details

-A list of key-value pair for rendering details in the details section of payment links.
-This is an array of key-value pair.
-There is optional customization offered for each entry in the list.
+Include a list of key-value pairs in the details section of payment links.
+This list can be customized with optional configurations for each entry.

-Note: This list is rendered in the same order. `position` can be used to specify the position of the entry in the list.
+> **Note:** The list is displayed in the specified order.
+Use the position attribute to control the sequence of entries.

 Example: {% code %}
 ```